Low energy phenomena of the lepton sector in an $A_4$ symmetry model with heavy inverse seesaw neutrinos: Introduction

-Based on the SS models containing two $SU(2)_L$ Higgs doublets transforming as $A_4$ singlets~\cite{Adhikary:2008au, Nguyen:2017ibh}, in this work we will introduce a non-supersymmetric $A_4\times Z_3\times Z_4$ model with the ISS mechanism ($A_4$ISS) to generate active neutrino masses and $U_{\mathrm{PMNS}}$ enough to explain the recent oscillation data and allow low mass scale of heavy neutrinos.
+Based on the SS models containing two $SU(2)_L$ Higgs doublets transforming as $A_4$ singlets~\cite{Adhikary:2008au, Nguyen:2017ibh}, in this work we will introduce a non-supersymmetric $A_4\times Z_3\times Z_{11}$ model with the ISS mechanism ($A_4$ISS) to generate active neutrino masses and $U_{\mathrm{PMNS}}$ enough to explain the recent oscillation data and allow low mass scale of heavy neutrinos.
+In addition, the LFV signals will be discussed as other promoting channels to constrain the parameter space.
+Our work also pay attention to the LFVHD, which is often ignored in discrete symmetric models because the SM-like Higgs boson is difficult to realize in complicated Higgs potentials of both SUSY and non-SUSY versions.
+To keep the Yukawa term unchanged in the original SUSY versions, the discrete symmetries $Z_3$ and $Z_{11}$ are introduced to exclude unwanted terms appearing in the non-SUSY version.
 The model also consists of additional $SU(2)_L$ neutral Higgs singlets (flavon) enough to generate the active neutrino mass matrix corresponding to $U_{\mathrm{PMNS}}$ close to the TB form in a special degenerate limit of the two independent parameters in the heavy neutrino mass matrix.
 Using a deviate parameter $\tilde{\epsilon}$ to relaxing this limit will result in the real form of $U_{\mathrm{PMNS}}$.
 The observable parameters defined by the standard form of $U_{\mathrm{PMNS}}$ will be determined based on the recent work~\cite{Petcov:2017ggy}.
 Using this in the numerical investigation, we collected allowed regions of the parameter space to study low energy observable quantities such as effective neutrino masses related with the neutrinoless double beta ($0\nu\beta\beta$) and Tritium beta decay, the cLFV decays $e_b\rightarrow e_a\gamma$, $\mu\rightarrow 3e$, and $h\rightarrow e_ae_b$.
+We note that the decay $h\to e_ae_b$ were rarely discussed in previously in discrete symmetric models, including the SUSY versions.
 The numerical results of the allowed regions will be compared with previous works as well as the current and future experimental constraints.
-In contrast with original SS models~\cite{Adhikary:2008au, Nguyen:2017ibh}, all allowed values of the Dirac phase $\delta$ are considered and the parameter $\tilde{\epsilon}$ is solved exactly in this $A_4$ISS model.
+In contrast with original SS models~\cite{Adhikary:2008au, Nguyen:2017ibh}, in this work all allowed values of the Dirac phase $\delta$ are considered and the parameter $\tilde{\epsilon}$ is solved exactly in this $A_4$ISS model.
 Hence the allowed regions of parameters will be determined more exhausted, leading different predictions for the low energy observable quantities.
-In addition, different from the ISS models with the Casas-Ibarra parameterization~\cite{Casas:2001sr}, the masses and the particular form of the total lepton mixing matrix of all neutrinos originated from the $A_4\times Z_3\times Z_4$ symmetric breaking will lead to new predictions for the LFV signals.
+In addition, different from the ISS models with the Casas-Ibarra parameterisation~\cite{Casas:2001sr}, the masses and the particular form of the total lepton mixing matrix of all neutrinos originated from the $A_4\times Z_3\times Z_{11}$ symmetric breaking will lead to new predictions for the LFV signals.